danilocerne/library-loan-api/README.md

 Run the commands to create the database and populate all the Library Book Lending Management API tables:

-php artisan migrate:fresh
+- php artisan migrate:fresh
-php artisan db:seed
+- php artisan db:seed
+- php artisan serve

 Other commands:

-php artisan optimize:clear
+- php artisan optimize:clear
-composer dump-autoload -o
+- composer dump-autoload -o

 ## Problem that occurred in Laravel 11 after writing all Controllers, Services, Repositories and Models classes: